 Accessible toilets and a Changing Places facility are available.
 Please visit the Changing Places website if you require more information about this innovative facility.
-Please note the Changing Places facility is coming soon.

 The cabins are open to the elements so wear warm clothing or take a nanna blanket on cooler days.

 We parked at the Base Station and stopped at the café at The Summit to break the journey.